kimsh02/memly/README.md

 # RepetitionAI

-Qt/C++ flashcard app featuring spaced repetition scheduling, Google Translate/TTS, and integrated AI for vocabulary augmentation and image generation.
+Flashcard app written in modern C++ and Qt featuring spaced repetition scheduling, Google Translate/TTS, and integrated AI for vocabulary augmentation and image generation,